cfranken/ch4_box/README.md

 # Info
-This code models the interactive methane, carbon monoxide, and hydroxyl chemistry in Earth's atmosphere, which was used in Nguyen et al, 2020.
+This code models the interactive methane, carbon monoxide, and hydroxyl chemistry in Earth's atmosphere, which was used in [Nguyen et al, 2020](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94GL00840).
 There are two tropospheric boxes and to optional stratospheric boxes.
-The simplified tropospheric chemistry is from [Prather 1994](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94GL00840)OB.
-The original model was used in Turner et al, 2017.
+The simplified tropospheric chemistry is from [Prather 1994](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94GL00840).
+The original model was used in [Turner et al, 2017](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94GL00840).

 # Code Overview
 - We have included all the tests seen in Nguyen et al, 2020 (Refer to below